oneilsh/SGE_Array/README.md

                         first command.
   -p PATH, --path PATH  What to use as the PATH for the commands.
 Default:
                         whatever is output by echo $PATH.
+  --hold                Hold the execution for these commands until all
+                        previous jobs arrays run from this directory have finished.
+Uses the list of jobs as logged to .sge_array_jobnums filetss_get_seqs.pl
+                        aligned.peaks_annotated 3000 3000 tair10/genome.fas >
+                        peaks_3000_region.fa # was promoter_roe_seqs.
+  --hold_jid HOLD_JID_LIST
-  -v, --version         show program's version number and exit --showchangelog       Show the changelog for this program.
+                        Hold the execution for these commands until these specific job IDs have finished (e.g. '--hold_jid 151235' or '--hold_jid 151235,151239' ) -v, --version         show program's version number and exit --showchangelog       Show the changelog for this program.
 ```